Structure algebras of finite set-theoretic solutions of the Yang--Baxter equation: Introduction

-From now on we assume $X$ is finite as left or right Noetherianity of $K[M(X,r)]$ implies that $X$ is finite.
-To tackle this problem, we consider left divisibility in $M=M(X,r)$ by the generators $x\in X$ and we construct a finite ascending ideal chain in $M$ of which the factors are either power nilpotent or a finite union of cancellative semigroups in a completely $0$-simple semigroup.
+In Section~\ref{sec:desc} we tackle the problem of right Noetherianity for finite left non-degenerate solutions.
+To do so we consider left divisibility in the monoid $M=M(X,r)$ by the generators $x\in X$ and we construct a finite ascending ideal chain in $M$ of which the factors are either power nilpotent or a uniform subsemigroup of a completely $0$-simple inverse semigroup.
 Crucial for this construction are the sets $M_{YY}$ that consist of the elements $m\in M$ that are precisely left divisible by the elements of a subset $Y$ of $X$ and satisfy $\lambda_m(Y)=Y$.
 As proven in Theorem~\ref{chainNoetherian}, Corollary~\ref{ArightNoetherian} and Proposition~\ref{rightnoethcancellative} these sets control when the algebra $K[M]$ is right Noetherian.
-In Section~\ref{sec:3}, we further reduce the problem of studying right Noetherianity of $K[M]$ to $K[S]$ for an easier, but closely related monoid $S=\Soc(M)=\{m\in M:\lambda_m=\id\}$, called the socle of $M$, and to the sets $S_{YY}=M_{YY}\cap S$.
+In Section~\ref{sec:lnoeth} we further relate the Noetherian problem of $K[M]$ to that of the algebra $K[S]$ for an easier, but closely related monoid $S=\Soc(M)=\{m\in M:\lambda_m=\id\}$, called the socle of $M$, and to the sets $S_{YY}=M_{YY}\cap S$.
+Combining this with the results in the previous section one obtains (Proposition~\ref{MtoSoc} and Theorem~\ref{SrightNoetherian})

-Combining this reduction (Proposition~\ref{MtoSoc} and Theorem~\ref{SrightNoetherian}) with the results in the previous section, one obtains \begin{theorem} Let $(X,r)$ be a finite left non-degenerate solution of the Yang--Baxter equation.
+\begin{theorem} Let $(X,r)$ be a finite left non-degenerate solution of the Yang--Baxter equation.
 If $K$ is a field, $M=M(X,r)$ and $S=\Soc(M)$ then $K[M]$ is right Noetherian if and only if $K[S]$ is right Noetherian, which is further equivalent to the existence of a positive integer $d$ such that $S_{YY}^d$ is cancellative for each subset $Y$ of $X$ for which the Rees factor semigroup $(S_{YY}\cup M_{|Y|+1})/M_{|Y|+1}$ is not nil. \end{theorem}

 In Section~\ref{sec:prime} we investigate primeness of $K[M]$ and it turns out that it is linked with a certain finite group $\Omega_\lambda$, which is an orbit of a single element under the action of the permutation group $\free{\lambda_x:x\in X}$.
 We study properties of $\Omega_\lambda$, we solve the problem of primeness of $K[M]$ when the group $\Omega_\lambda$ is trivial, and pose the question whether this is always the case.
 Namely, summarizing Theorems~\ref{bijectiveqprime} and~\ref{primefinitegroup}, we obtain